ba-st/Ansible/docs/WorkerQueue.md

 channel
 ````

-The last line publishes a a message to the previously agreed exchange.
+The last line publishes a message to the previously agreed exchange.
 Yes, we are creating the exchange again.
 Exchange creation operation will not create a new one if one with that name already exists.

 ## Running the example

-First run the consumer script on at least two images and then inspect the producer script in another one and start sending messages on the channel using the inspector by sending `channel basicPublish: '.' utf8Encoded exchange: 'tasks' routingKey: ''.`
+First, run the consumer script on at least two images and then inspect the producer script in another one and start sending messages on the channel using the inspector by sending `#basicPublish:exchange:routingKey:`